CASHMERE = BEAUTIFUL… BUT TOO EXPENSIVE

 If you called me a Cashmere Convert before, I suddenly became Cashmere Consumed.
 I could not stop researching, thinking, calling, questioning, emailing, facebooking – everything I could.

-You might be surprised to know that without the middleman, cashmere isn’t as expensive as you think.
+Cashmere IS expensive, but not as expensive as you think.
 And it’s possible for you to have the luxury and class of the European woman without spending your life savings.

 That’s what I do at Cara Cashmere.